openmrs/openmrs-module-calculation/README.md

 mvn clean install
 ```

-Change your directory to 'target' in the Calculation Module folder.
+Change your directory to /omod/target/ folder.
 You will see a .omod file.
 Copy the file.

 Find the /openmrs/modules folder, and paste the .omod file if there isn't one there already.